Smile (2022 film): Accolades

+Future

+Short film

-Laura Hasn't Slept was written directed by Parker Finn in 2019, and later debuted at South by Southwest in 2020.
-The positive reception at the film festival, resulted in Paramount Pictures commissioning the filmmaker for a feature film adaptation, though it was later revealed that the movie is a continuation of the original story.
+Laura Hasn't Slept was written and directed by Parker Finn in 2019, and later debuted at South by Southwest in 2020.
+The positive reception at the film festival resulted in Paramount Pictures commissioning the filmmaker for a feature film adaptation, though it was later revealed that the movie is a continuation of the original story.

-The premise follows Laura as she recounts a series of horrific dreams and hallucinations where she is being pursued by smiling man, to her therapist.
-As she does so she begins to realize that she isn't where she thinks she is, that she is again experiencing an extra-sensory episode, and that the counselor she is confiding in is actually the entity that has been tormenting her.
-While the ending of the short film seems to indicate that the character dies, Laura later appears Smile where she seeks the help of Dr. Rose Cotter; indicating that the resolution to Laura Hasn't Slept was a continued hallucination.
-The character ultimately sets in motion the events of the full length film.
+The premise follows Laura as she recounts to her therapist a series of horrific dreams and hallucinations where she is being pursued by a smiling man.
+As she does so, she begins to realize that she is not where she thinks she is, that she is again experiencing an extrasensory episode, and that the counselor she is confiding in is actually the entity that has been tormenting her.
+While the ending of the short film seems to indicate that the character dies, Laura later appears in Smile where she seeks the help of Dr. Rose Cotter; indicating that the resolution to Laura Hasn't Slept was a continued hallucination.
+The character ultimately sets in motion the events of the full-length film.

-The short movie later received a wide release, as a bonus feature on the home video media of Smile; Paramount marketed the feature as a "Smile original short film".
+The short movie later received a wide release as a bonus feature on the home video media release of Smile; Paramount marketed the feature as a "Smile original short film".
 Finn additionally called the short "the origin" of Smile.